 Pandit Ek Yodha: This is one of many films in which Nagarjuna essays a dual role.
 The movie also stars Soundarya and Shenaz Treasurywala.
-Nagarjuna's portrayal as twin brothers who become embroiled in a dispute after the younger one allegedly steals the family jewels was met with plaudits from critics and audiences alike.
-The film's original title as 'Edhuruleni Manishi'.
-The Hindi version has been aired on TV and is a hit with masala film fans.
+Nagarjuna's portrayal as twin brothers who get embroiled in a dispute after the younger one allegedly steals the family jewels was met with plaudits from critics and audiences alike.
+The film's original title was 'Edhuruleni Manishi'.
+The Hindi version whenever aired on TV gets good viewership!

 On South superstar Akkineni Nagarjuna's birthday today, we take a look at some of his over-the-top action films that were dubbed in Hindi and went on to become popular with TV audiences